 TIP #3 FOR SALES ENABLEMENT: Equip your reps to stand out in the social channels where your customers hang out.
-They need fresh content to share, stats, and more — and they need to understand best practice for each social media channel.
+They need fresh content to share, stats, and more — and they need to understand the best practices for each social media channel.

 Support Communication in ALL Channels

-Sales needs to use ALL the different communication channels to reach their prospects.
+Sales need to use ALL the different communication channels to reach their prospects.